If you are having trouble with your Chromebook, or have questions, please see

 My Chromebook broke, now what?

 Do you have insurance?
-If you purchased 3rd party insurance, contact the insurance company and follow their instructions.
+Let us know in the library if you have insurance and we can send it in for you.
 You can still get a loaner to use while yours is being repaired.

 Do not attempt to repair the Chromebook yourself!